-That distinction is the entire point.
-Consulates ask for evidence of a travel plan, and most explicitly advise applicants not to buy a full-fare ticket before a decision is made.
-A reservation gives both sides what they need: the officer sees a concrete, checkable plan; you avoid gambling the price of an airfare on an application that hasn’t been decided.
+That gap is not a trick; it is the entire point.
+Consulates ask for evidence of a travel plan, and most explicitly advise applicants not to buy a full-fare ticket before a decision.
+A reservation gives both sides what they need: the officer sees a concrete, checkable plan, and you are not gambling an airfare on an application nobody has read yet.

-One thing a flight reservation is not: an edited PDF with an invented booking code.
-A real reservation resolves when an officer looks it up; a fabricated document resolves to nothing, and submitting one is treated as deception.
-If you ever want to test a document yourself, here’s how to verify a PNR on the airline’s website in under a minute.
+What a flight reservation is not: an edited PDF with an invented code.
+A real reservation resolves when an officer looks it up; a fabricated one resolves to nothing.
+If you want to test a document yourself, here is how to verify a PNR on the airline’s website in under a minute, and how a fake actually gets caught.

 Who asks for one — and the big exception